-Hire and maintain 30% of individuals that currently reside in an area of disproportionate impact or have lived for five of the preceding ten years in the area of Pleasantrees.
+Hire and maintain 30% of individuals that currently reside in an area of disproportionate impact or have lived for five of the preceding ten years in an area of disproportionate impact.

-Pleasantrees' proposed retail marijuana establishment is in Easthampton, MA which is a neighboring city of an identified area of disproportionate impact, Holyoke.
 Pleasantrees remains committed to hiring at least 30% percent of individuals that currently reside within or near an area of disproportionate impact or have lived in the area of our Easthampton establishment for the last five years.
 We will target our hiring efforts to the local community as well as Holyoke, Amherst and Springfield, all areas of historically high rates of arrest, conviction and incarceration related to marijuana crimes.
 As we are not yet operational, we have not begun the hiring process.
 We plan to begin hiring immediately following our build out, through local job boards and career fairs.
 Boosting the economy of our neighboring areas of impact by hiring local community members to good paying jobs with benefits is a priority for our company.
 We have remained in close communication with local authorities and in good faith to the local communities with our plans to do so.